krishnauttej/fake-news-detection/README.md

-Used Natural Language Processing(NLP) for performing operations like removing stopwords and stemming. used TFIDF for extracting features.classified wheteher news is real or fake.Developed app using Flask a python framework.
+Used Natural Language Processing(NLP) for performing operations like removing stopwords and stemming. used TFIDF for extracting features.classified whether news is real or fake.Developed app using Flask a python framework.